 Passed the ChimJae Walking Street (Vanich Walking Street), Mirror Mirror is another popular fancy restaurant serving European food in a cosy shophouse.
 The price is a little high, but it’s great for a special dinner.

-At the end of Dibuk are 2 more restaurants worth mentioning.
+At the end of Dibuk are two more restaurants worth mentioning.
 The first one is Pa Mai, a modest Kanom Jeen restaurant that has been a popular local place for breakfast since forever.

-Just behind Pa Mai is the immense and beautiful Blue Elephant Phuket Thai restaurant.
-Technically it’s not on Dibuk but if you reached this T-junction, it’s worth stopping for a photo.
+Just behind Pa Mai is the spacious and beautiful Blue Elephant Phuket Thai restaurant.
+Technically it’s not on Dibuk, but if you reached this T-junction, it’s worth stopping for a photo.